 Immediately pour into a medium heatproof bowl to stop cooking, scraping out all of the butter from the pan with the spatula.

-NOTE: If the dough is too sticky, chill for 10-30 minutes, then shape.
+Tip 2: If the dough is too sticky to handle, refrigerate for 15-20 minutes, then shape.

-• Refrigerate the pan.
-Once the cookie dough balls have set, you can transfer them to a ziploc bag and refrigerate.
-Refrigerate for 24 hours (or up to 72 hours), or 8 hours at a minimum (see Note 6).
+• Once the cookie dough balls have set, you can transfer them to a ziploc bag or container and refrigerate.

 • Bake for 14 to 16 minutes, until edges are golden brown and a bit set but still gooey and soft in the center (16 minutes for a slightly crispier edge).